Our Materials - Steel

 Heat-treatment to the 853 specification raises the yield strength for the entire tube, increasing dent and impact resistance.

-Reynolds offer a design option from 2011 - 853 DZB for Double Zone butted tubes which are particularly suitable for ATB and 29er frames to reduce or eliminate the gussets normally required to pass the stringent EN fatigue testing standards.
+Reynolds have two specific variations in 853 a) ProTeam: the thinnest wall tubes made for road bikes and b) DZB: for Double Zone butted tubes which are particularly suitable for ATB and 29er frames.
+This helps reduce or eliminate the gussets normally required to pass the stringent EN fatigue testing standards.